utsingh/jhu-pass/README.md

 1. pass-ember upgraded to elasticsearch 7.15
 2. pass-docker tried with public image (added docker-public yaml) -- FAILED
 3. Question: Not sure which one is the elasticsearch variable in .env?
+Ask for details about modifying .env, and options for running pass-docker.
 4. Share error in pass-docker deployment (with and without public image)

+#TASKS PENDING
+1. Documentation of elasticsearch occurences in codebase. (questions above)
+2. If image issues resolved, deployment of pass-docker.